riverscuomo/cuomputer/README.md

 ## Deploy to Heroku

-This is probably just for me.
-heroku login
-`git push heroku main`
+This should automatically deploy to Heroku now when you `git push origin main`
-one time I had to add `-f`

 ## Unit Tests

 Unit tests can be found in the folder `tests/unit_tests`, and they can be executed with the following command (from the repository root directory):

 ```bash
 PYTHONPATH=. pytest tests/unit_tests
 ```

-If you do not have `pytest` installed, refer to https://docs.pytest.org/en/stable/getting-started.html
+If you do not have `pytest` installed, refer to <https://docs.pytest.org/en/stable/getting-started.html>

 ## Contribute